MethaneRain/unix-linux-basics/README.md

 Folder1/ Folder2/
 ```

----

-## Listing all directories in current working drive
+Example: listing all directories in current working drive

 In this example I have directories named Folder1, Folder2, Stuff, and Things.
 I can list only the directories in my current directory by using ```ls``` and flag ```-d``` like before, but now use the wildcard ```*``` with ```/``` (directory indicator).